bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 and detailed characteristics of channels may be stored within the SNIRF file (for example, in the `sourcePower` field).
-However, to improve searchability and ease of access for users, it is useful to know if short channels were included in the fNIRS measurements; the presence of short channels is is stored in the field `ShortChannelCount`.
+However, to improve searchability and ease of access for users, it is useful to know if short channels were included in the NIRS measurements; the presence of short channels is is stored in the field `ShortChannelCount`.
 If the field `ShortChannelCount` is populated, then the optional column `short_channel` may be used in `*_channels.tsv` to describe which channels were specified as short.